SpazeDog/injector/README.md

 # The boot cmdline
 cmdline = no_console_suspend=1 console=null

-# The name of a device script which will handle the boot read and write
+# The name of a device script which will handle the boot read and write along with other actions
 script = mtd

+# Which actions will be using the script instead of the builtin method
+# - read = The custom script will handle the extraction of the boot.img from the device
+# - write = The custom script will write the new boot.img back to the device
+# - pack = The custom script will re-pack the new boot.img
+# - unpack = The custom script will unpack the old boot.img
+# - assemble = The custom script will assemble the new initrd.img
+# - disassemble = The custom script will disassemble the old initrd.img
+# - validate = The custom script will validate the boot.img after extraction and again after it has been altered and repacked
+# Just leave out any action which should not be performed by the custom script.
+The injector will handle it instead.
+actions = read write pack unpack assemble disassemble validate

 # Use this on devices like some HTC devices which cannot write to boot via recovery
 locked = true